 |Training will be held Monday through Friday between the hours of 8:00 a.m. and 4:30 p.m. in the Office of International Education:

 Center for Community, Suite S355

 Click the link below to access the Peer Advisor Application.
-The deadline to complete this application for the 2017-2018 Academic Year is Sunday, May 13, 2018.
+The deadline to complete this application for the 2018-2019 Academic Year is Sunday, May 13, 2018.
 Once you have started the application, you can access and edit it in your MyCUAbroad portal.
 The same way you applied for your study abroad program.